Calf-GuardThis page contains information on Calf-Guard for veterinary use.

 Calf-GuardThis treatment applies to the following species:

-CALF-GUARD® is for vaccination of healthy newborn calves or pregnant cows as an aid in preventing diarrhea (scours) caused by bovine rotavirus and bovine coronavirus.
+For vaccination of healthy newborn calves or pregnant cows as an aid in preventing diarrhea caused by bovine rotavirus and bovine coronavirus.

 Directions For Use